rdytech/react-filterbar/README.md

 ## General Information

 A ReactJS implementation of the new Jobready Filterbar widget.
 This implmentation is intended to function as a drop in widget in any of our applications.
+A example sinatra application, usefull for developing, can be found in the example dir. see https://github.com/jobready/react-filterbar/tree/develop/example/README.md

 ## Dependencies